 These sleepover ideas for teens are the perfect way to keep the party going without spending too much money or overwhelming the host.
-While sleepovers allow your teens to strengthen their bonds with their friends, they can be stressful to organize.
+While sleepovers allow best friends to strengthen their bonds, they can be stressful events to organize.

-You have to worry about where everyone will sleep, what snacks you should serve, activities, and games.
-It’s true that there is a bit of pre-planning that goes into setting up a fun night-in for your kids.
+You have to worry about where everyone will sleep, whether or not your living room is big enough, what snacks you should serve, activities, and board games.
+It’s true that a bit of pre-planning goes into setting up a fun night-in for your kids.
 But it is so worth it!

 Once you understand the basics of every great sleepover, you’ll find that it’s not that hard to arrange.
 Here is how to throw a slumber party for teens that they will absolutely enjoy.